heshameraqi/heshameraqi.github.io/GPs.md

 -----------------------------------

-### Pervasive Sonar-based Smartphones Control Suite
+### Hand Gesture Recognition for Smartphones using Non-audible Sound and Deep Learning

 ### AUC, CSE Department, Fall 2021